Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Introduction

-Let us say few words about the subsequent paper which is devoted to $\A$-categories.
 The formalism of present paper admits a straightforward generalization to the case of $\A$-categories.
 The latter should be viewed as non-commutative formal dg-manifolds with a closed marked subscheme of objects.
+One can hope for a translation of the theory of $\A$-categories into our geometric language of non-commutative geometry.
+This goal is not fully achieved at present.
 Although some parts of the theory of $\A$-categories admit nice interpretation in terms of non-commutative geometry, some other still wait for it.
-This includes e.g. triangulated $\A$-categories.
-We will present the theory of triangulated $\A$-categories from the point of view of $\A$-functors from ``elementary " categories to a given $\A$-category (see a summary in [Ko5], [So1], [So2]).
+The latter includes e.g. triangulated $\A$-categories.
+As a first step to the future geometric description of triangulated $\A$-categories we propose to describe their theory from the point of view of $\A$-functors from ``elementary " categories to a given $\A$-category (see a summary in [Ko5], [So1], [So2]).
 Those ``elementary" categories are, roughly speaking, derived categories of representations of quivers with small number of vertices.
 Our approach has certain advantages over the traditional one.
 For example the complicated ``octahedron axiom" admits a natural interpretation in terms of functors from the $\A$-category associated with the quiver of the Dynkin diagram $A_2$ (there are six indecomposible objects in the category $D^b ( A_2 - mod )$ corresponding to six vertices of the octahedron).
+Interpreting such functors as morphisms of non-commutative formal dg-schemes one can hope to describe some parts of the theory of $\A$-categories geometrically.

-In some sections of the paper on $\A$-categories we have not been able to provide pure geometric proofs of the results, thus relying on less flexible approach which uses differential-graded categories (see [Dr]).
-As a compromise, we will present only part of the theory of $\A$-categories, with sketches of proofs, which are half-geomeric and half-algebraic, postponing more coherent exposition for future publications.
+At the same time we have not been able to provide pure geometric proofs of all the results, thus relying on less flexible approach which uses differential-graded categories (see [Dr]).